zonneplan/KiBot/README.md

 * PDF Schematic Print (Portable Document Format)
   * Type: `pdf_sch_print`
-  * Description: Exports the PCB to the most common exchange format.
+  * Description: Exports the schematic to the most common exchange format.
 Suitable for printing.
                  This is the main format to document your schematic.
-                 This output is what you get from the 'File/Print' menu in eeschema.
+                 This output is what you get from the 'File/Plot' menu in eeschema.
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.
 It helps to identify the output.
     - **`dir`**: [string='./'] Output directory for the generated files.